About

 Simple Berry Compote

-• 1 1/2 cups total strawberries and blueberries (or mix with raspberries)
+• 1 ½ cups total strawberries and blueberries, or mix with raspberries

-• 2 TBS lemon or orange juice
+• 2 tablespoons lemon juice

 Instructions

-3. Meanwhile prepare the cheesecake filling; using paddle attachment of stand mixer or electric hand mixer, beat together cream cheese until smooth for about 2 minutes.
+• Make cheesecake filling: Meanwhile prepare the cheesecake filling.
+Using the paddle attachment of a stand mixer or electric hand mixer, beat together cream cheese until smooth for about 2 minutes.
 Add in granulated sugar, greek yogurt, vanilla and lemon juice, beating again until completely smooth.
+Add in eggs one at a time, mixing on low-medium speed.

-4. Add in eggs one at a time, mixing on low-medium speed.
 Try not to overmix here.
 Stop mixing as soon as last egg is incorporated.

-5. Pour cheesecake filling onto pre-baked crust in foil-wrapped springform pan; place pan in bottom of roasting pan with 1″ hot water.
-Carefully transfer to oven and bake at 325ºF for 45-55 minutes or until middle has just set.
+• Bake: Carefully transfer to oven and bake at 325ºF for 45-55 minutes or until middle has just set.
 The middle should jiggle slightly (like jell-o) but look firm.

-6. Turn off oven, crack door, and allow cheesecake to cool in oven for 1 hour before covering and transferring to fridge and chilling for 8 hours.
+• Cool: Turn off oven, crack door, and allow cheesecake to cool in oven for 1 hour before covering and transferring to fridge and chilling for 8 hours.

-7. For the simple berry compote, bring berries and juice in small saucepan to simmer and cook down for about 10-15 minutes.
+• Make berry compote: For the simple berry compote, bring berries and juice in small saucepan to simmer and cook down for about 10-15 minutes.
 Remove from heat and stir in chia seeds to thicken if desired.
 Serve with greek yogurt cheesecake.

-Recipes Notes:
+Recipe Notes:

-Cheesecake can be prepped a day in advance.
+MAKE AHEAD: Cheesecake can be prepped a day in advance.
 Keep chilled just before serving.

 Nutrition approximate; calculated with 2% yogurt and full-fat cream cheese.